antmicro/kenning/docs/source/kenning-zephyr-runtime.md

 ```

 A dedicated report section (`zephyr_traces`) will be generated, with an interactive window allowing you to analyze the traces with Zephelin Trace Viewer.
+A [sample Zephyr tracing report](sample-zephyr-tracing-report) has been included in this documentation.

 :::{note}
 For more details on trace collection in Zephyr, check [Zephelin documentation](https://antmicro.github.io/zephelin/).